jjgonecrypto/node-keyboard/README.md

 2. `a0`, `bb0` (`a#0`) and `b0` are the only notes below `c1`

 3. Double-sharp is denoted with `x` as in `ax3` (enharmonically `b3`).
 Double-flat is denoted with `bb` as in `bbb3` (enharmonically `a3`)

+###Acknowledgements

+* The fantastic [midi-js-soundfonts](https://github.com/gleitz/midi-js-soundfonts) library for all the underlying recordings
+* The stunning [teoria library](https://github.com/saebekassebil/teoria) for note, chord and scale support